decentralized-identity/didwebvh/spec/abstract.md

 - Supports the same [High Assurance DID-to-DNS] mechanism.
 - The ability to resolve the full history of the DID using a verifiable chain of updates to the [[ref: DIDDoc]] from genesis to deactivation.
-- A [[def: self-certifying identifier]] (SCID) for the DID.
-The SCID, globally unique and embedded in the DID, is derived from the initial [[ref: DIDDoc]].
+- A [[ref: self-certifying identifier]] (SCID) for the DID.
+The SCID, globally unique and embedded in the DID, is derived from the initial [[ref: DID Log Entry]].
 It ensures the integrity of the DID's history mitigating the risk of attackers creating a new object with the same identifier.
 - An optional mechanism for enabling [[ref: DID portability]] via the [[ref: SCID]], allowing